 But because builders often neglect to properly insulate different parts of the garage, comfort and energy problems can occur in other parts of your house.

 Yes, garage insulation is important.
 Here’s a brief overview of garage insulation upgrades that will help your home be more comfortable and less expensive to heat and cool, don’t forget to also contact the garage door spring repair deerfield il team, if you are planning to invest on your garage, getting new garage door is a must.

 GARAGE INSULATION UPGRADES

 Insulating the garage ceiling.
 It’s essential to insulate the garage ceiling if there is living space above the garage.
-Many builders choose to skip this insulating task when a house is built, either to save money or because the space above the garage is initially left unfinished.
+Many builders choose to skip this insulating task when a house is built, many people get garage door repair so they insulate the garage because it was not done, either to save money or because the space above the garage is initially left unfinished.
 Without insulation in the floor, living space above the garage will be uncomfortably cold in winter, distressingly hot in summer, and wasting energy nearly all year round.

 Insulating garage walls.
 When the garage is attached to the house, the wall that separates the garage from the living space should air-sealed, insulated and finished with fire-rated drywall.
 An energy technician can check the finished wall for insulation, using an infrared camera or other techniques.
 If no insulation is detected, it’s sometimes possible to blow new insulation into stud cavities through holes that are bored in the drywall.
 Even if there is wall insulation, it’s likely that air leakage exists between the spaces.
 Sealing these leaks is important for energy efficiency and also for protection against carbon monoxide from car exhaust.